 You can take some simple precautions to keep yourself and your belongings safe while you are living here.
 Trust your instincts regarding people and places, and don’t be afraid to ask for help.

 If you feel you are in danger, notify the police by calling 911.
 If you are ever in a situation that requires emergency or police help you can simply dial 9-1-1 on any phone.
-Your call will be dealt with by a dispatcher who will send the necessary to you (police, ambulance, or firefighters).
-9-1-1 can be dialed from any phone.
+Your call will be dealt with by a dispatcher who will send the necessary help to you (police, ambulance, or firefighters).

 The emergency number 9-1-1 is for emergency use only and should not be use in non-emergency situations.
 If you are calling for non-emergency events you could be holding up the phone line for someone who is actually hurt or needs help.
 Some reasons to call 9-1-1: